Coronavirus Information & Updates

 -

-The school will notify families of students who spent more than a cumulative total of 15 minutes (within a 24-hour time period) in a shared indoor airspace with someone with COVID-19 during their period of infectiousness.
+The school will notify families of students who spent more than a cumulative total of 15 minutes (within a 24-hour time period) in shared indoor airspace with someone with COVID-19 during their period of infectiousness.

 -